Absentee ballots fuel turnout in Tuesday's state primary election

 On the Democratic side, New Hampshire Senate Majority Leader Dan Feltes is up against Executive Councilor Andru Volinsky, both of Concord.

-For U.S. Senate, retired General Don Bolduc and Bryant “Corky” Messner of Wolfeboro are vying to become the Republican nominee to challenge two-term incumbent U.S. Sen Jeanne Shaheen, a Democrat.
+For U.S. Senate, retired General Don Bolduc and Bryant “Corky” Messner of Wolfeboro are vying to become the Republican nominee to challenge two-term incumbent Sen. Jeanne Shaheen, a Democrat.

 As for the U.S. House, Republicans Matt Mayberry of Dover and Matt Mowers of Bedford are the two contenders hoping to take on first-term incumbent Congressman Chris Pappas.